Fire Under My Feet: Critical reception

-"Fire Under My Feet" earned mixed reviews from critics.
+"Fire Under My Feet" earned positive reviews from critics.
 Bustle editor Alex Kritselis called the song "fantastic" and described it as a "soulful and empowering anthem that finds Lewis singing about taking control of her life and embracing a new beginning."
 Renowned for Sound found that "Fire Under My Feet" was a "rantic gospel-influenced pop anthem" and complimented it for its "energetic and refreshing feeling."
 The Independent called the song a "thrusting, powerful track that makes you want to dance."
 Jocelyn Vena of Billboard described the song as "anthemic" and continued to compliment Lewis' vocal performance and prowess.
 Lewis Corner of Digital Spy categorized the song as a "big new statement single" and a "jaunty pop number that hears Leona's burning ambition to continue as one of the UK's best vocalists in this new phase of her career."

-Less impressed, The Guardians Michael Cragg wrote a piece for the paper titled From X Factor to off the charts: why Leona Lewis can't crack the top 40, in which he analysed the why the song "failed to burn up the music charts" in his words.
+Less impressed, The Guardians Michael Cragg wrote a piece for the paper titled From X Factor to off the charts: why Leona Lewis can't crack the top 40, in which he analysed why the song "failed to burn up the music charts" in his words.
 He noted that the British media leaked early details about the release including the song's themes and ultimately suggested that the song was "allegedly a stinging attack on Cowell and how free she is from the shackles of Syco."
 Cragg also criticised the song itself saying that the song "strong enough to make its mark in today's overcrowded pop market" and concluded that it was "also hard to shake the fact that it sounded better when Adele did it as "Rolling in the Deep" (2010) a few years ago."